 - 1) Proposals that do not contain the requisite licensure may be deemed non-responsive. - 2) Incomplete application.
 1) Failure to meet the minimum application requirements as described; and/or 2) Omission of required application elements as described.
 All sections of the grant application require a response.
-If the response is Not Applicable, (N/A) must be written as an application response. - 3) Insufficient supporting detail as required in the application.
+If the response is Not Applicable, (N/A) must to be written in the application. - 3) Insufficient supporting detail as required in the application.
 FRNU will not review applications that merely restate the text within the NOFO.
 Applicants must detail their approach to achieving program goals and milestones.
 Reviewers will note evidence of how effectively the Applicant includes these elements in its application. - 4) Inability or unwillingness to collect and share monitoring and evaluation data with DHHS or its contractors. - 5) Program Integrity concerns.
 FRNU may deny selection to an otherwise qualified applicant based on information found during a program integrity review regarding the organization, community partners, or any other relevant individuals or entities.
-This may include a current grant or award being in non-compliance. - 6) Disregard of instructions for maximum word limits. - 7) Disregard of the maximum budget allowance. - 8) Late submission of an application, regardless of reason. - 9) Supplanting Funds.
+This may include a current grant or award being in non-compliance. - 6) Disregard of instructions for maximum word limits. - 7) Late submission of an application, regardless of reason. - 8) Supplanting Funds.
 Grant dollars must be used to supplement (expand or enhance) program activities and must not replace those funds that have been appropriated for the same purpose.
-This includes duplication of services or applications. - 10) Vendors are cautioned that some services may contain licensing requirement(s).
-Vendors shall be proactive in verification of these requirements prior to proposal submission. - 11) Certified Community Behavioral Health Centers (CCBHCs) may not apply for services, unless services have not been incorporated in each prospective payment services model that considers the mandatory services areas and the total number of individuals, with and without TPL, and are required to meet certification criteria.
-If a CCBHC applies for funding, sufficient documentation must be provided for the need and rationale for the additional funding to expand services towards opioid abatement beyond current capacity.
-This will include the need for critical infrastructure to provide additional services, expand catchment areas, or expand to specialized populations.
+This includes duplication of services or applications. - 9) Vendors are cautioned that some services may contain licensing requirement(s).
+Vendors shall be proactive in verification of these requirements prior to proposal submission. - 10) Certified Community Behavioral Health Centers (CCBHCs) may not apply for services, unless services have not been incorporated in each prospective payment services model that considers the mandatory services areas and the total number of individuals, with and without TPL, and are required to meet certification criteria.
+If a CCBHC applies for funding, sufficient documentation must be provided for the need and rationale for the additional funding to expand services beyond current capacity, towards opioid abatement.
+This will include the need for critical infrastructure to provide additional services, expand catchment areas, or to expand to specialized populations.
 Only CCBHCs in good standing, without substantial plans of corrections, who have a complete and timely submission of data, and who are meeting their required service priorities, are eligible for consideration of funding.
-Funding could also be considered for program activities that are currently not part of the mandatory core service areas to support youth and adolescent services.

-Proposals that do not contain the requisite licensure shall be deemed non-responsive.
+Proposals that do not contain the requisite licensure may be deemed non-responsive.